DraconianLore/chattyApp/README.md

  - Type `/me does something` to send a notification of `[username] does something`
  - Add emoji to their messages
  - See how many users are connected, and get notifications when people join or leave
+ - Get browser notifications when someone sends a message

  ### Screenshot